 On Amazon’s end, it will allow them to scan any products that are Fulfilled by Amazon (FBA).
 Products that register as authentic can still be fulfilled, while products that are not are set aside.

-Further verification then ensures, but typically the product is confiscated and destroyed at the fulfillment center, and the buyer is not allowed to list.
+Further verification is then required but typically the product is confiscated and destroyed at the fulfillment center, and the seller is not allowed to list.
 Repeat violators will be subject to harsh penalty, up to and including suspension of their selling account.

 For items that are merchant fulfilled, there is a similar verification.
 In order to list under a product that is registered for Transparency, Amazon will verify a selection of codes based on the quantity being listed.
 While they may not demand the code for every product, requiring a spot check verification should eliminate hijackers and counterfeiters.